greduan/domain-container/SPEC.md

 make new instance of Model with the provided body

-assign model instance's ._customProps to be this._customProps
+assign model instance's ._modelExtras to be this._modelExtras

 return do model.save passing in the this._knex instance then